tuono/tuono-open-tools/README.md

 ## Giving Back

-If you make any additions, please consider giving back to the community.
-If you have your own Tuono-related tools that you'd like to share, please consider adding them to this repository, so the community can use them.
+If you make any improvements to any of the tools here, or if you have your own Tuono-related tools that you'd like to share, please consider adding them to this repository and sharing them with the community.

 ## Licencing